advanced-computer-lab/The-good-the-bad-the-sad-the-mad-and-the-ugly/README.md

 - *NodeJS* is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

 ## Coding Style
 This project is divided into two main parts, frontend and backend.
-Our backend
+Our backend is divide into routes that act as a middle point between the client and the database.

 ## Features
 Mainly this website provides an easy way to book flights between any two cities.
 Also, allows admins to perform CRUD operations on a flight in a flexible way.
 Moreover, our website allows user to pay in order to complete their reservation.